-Although a vegan diet may be the single most effective way for individuals to minimize their environmental impact, giving up meat remains a challenge.
+A vegan diet may be the single most effective way for individuals to minimize their environmental impact.
+But giving up meat remains a challenge for many people.
 If meat is still part of the package for now, there are a lot of ways to cut carbon from your diet.
 One of the most effective is choosing your meats carefully — just switching from beef to chicken may reduce the climate impact of your food by half.

 (Note: Climate change impacts in this article are measured in carbon dioxide equivalents, or CO2-eq.
 This metric converts the global warming potential of greenhouse gases like methane, which is especially relevant in relation to meat production, into an equivalent amount of carbon dioxide.)